How is cancer of the esophagus diagnosed?

 An area seen on endoscopy or on an imaging test may look like cancer, but the only way to know for sure is to do a biopsy.
 For a biopsy, the doctor removes small pieces of tissue from an abnormal area.
 This is most often done during an endoscopy exam.

 A doctor called a pathologist then looks at the tissue under a microscope to see if it contains cancer cells.
 If there is cancer, the pathologist will determine the type (adenocarcinoma or squamous cell) and the grade of the cancer (how abnormal the patterns of cells look under the microscope).
-For details about grading, see the next section “How is cancer of the esophagus staged?”
+For details about grading, see “How is cancer of the esophagus staged?”
 It can often take a few days to get the results of a biopsy.

 HER2 testing: If esophageal cancer is found but is too advanced for surgery, your biopsy samples may be tested for the HER2 gene or protein.
 Some people with esophageal cancer have too much of the HER2 protein on the surface of their cancer cells, which helps the cells grow.
 A drug that targets the HER2 protein, known as trastuzumab (Herceptin®), may help treat these cancers when used along with chemotherapy.
 Only cancers that have too much of the HER2 gene or protein are likely to be affected by this drug, which is why doctors may test tumor samples for it.
-(See the “Targeted therapy for cancer of the esophagus” section for more information on this treatment.)
+(See “Targeted therapy for cancer of the esophagus” for more information on this treatment.)

 When looking for signs of esophageal cancer, a doctor may order a blood test called a complete blood count (CBC) to look for anemia (a low red blood cell count, which could be caused by internal bleeding).
 A stool sample may be checked to see if it contains occult (unseen) blood.